4DGenome/pipelines/hic-16.05/README.md

 - 2016-05-17:
 	- checksums of the uncompressed FASTQs are generated on the fly (faster than writting reads to file)
 	- checksums of the uncompressed BAM (i.e. SAM) is generated on the fly
+	- extra dangling-ends filter is now also applied

 ## Dependencies **not provided**: